MattKotsenas/manager-README/README.md

 More specifically:

-1. I am here to make sure you are both successful and happy.
+1. I make sure you are both successful and happy.
 I want you to improve your technical skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
 I'm a big believer in [servant leadership][servant-leadership].
-2. I am here to make sure our team is successful and pointed in the right direction.
-A good metaphor here is  [aligning vectors][aligning-vectors]; I am here to make sure our team is aligned and pushing in the same direction.
+2. I make sure our team is successful and pointed in the right direction. two good metaphors here are [aligning vectors][aligning-vectors] and [stragetic vs tactical][strategic-vs-tactical] thinking; I am here to make sure our team is aligned and pushing in the same direction.
-3. I am here to make sure our team is getting what we need from other teams, and that other teams are getting what they need from us; I'm also here to help make sure we are working on the right things, which is not necessarily everything we're asked to do.
-4. I write code too!
+3. I write code too!

 These are in approximate order of importance.
 If you are not successful and happy, our team is not successful (or happy).
 If our team is struggling, writing code will most likely not be my top priority.